content

 Caregivers are in a unique position to help.

 You know your loved ones better than anyone.
-Advocate for them by creating a Doctor Discussion Guide to prepare for their appointment.
+Help them by creating a Doctor Discussion Guide so you can both be ready for their appointment.

 One thing I noticed was the numbness in her legs and hands.”